 Guidance on Submitting an Online Application for a Higher Academic Semester

 In order to apply to Heidelberg University, you must follow the formal procedure of submitting an online application.
-There are three different application portals - one for applicants to the first academic semester, one for those transferring from another university, and one for those transferring from another subject.

 Carefully respond to each question in the application form while bearing the following guidance in mind.
 If you’re unsure of anything, take a look at the advice offered in the Service Portal.
 Make sure to resolve any issues or uncertainties well in advance of the application deadline.